Short on shocks, Turner art prize leaves London

 "Floor 2011" is made up of close-up images of a section of wooden floor from three projectors hanging at waist height, so to get too close would mean to destroy the image.

-The award winner, announced on December 5, receives a cheque for 25,000 pounds as well as the priceless publicity that goes with it.
+The award winner, announced on December 5, receives a check for 25,000 pounds ($39,212) as well as the priceless publicity that goes with it.
 The other nominees each receive 5,000 pounds.

 (Reporting by Mike Collett-White, editing by Paul Casciato)